sfnklv/parser-vk-photo/README.md

-# parser of VK photo albums
+# Parser of VK photo albums

 This application provides u to download photo albums from user's page or communities of VK without using the API.